James A. Isenberg: Personal life and education

-Isenberg was born in 1951.
-He became an Eagle Scout in 1966, and in 1969 graduated from Plymouth-Whitemarsh High School in Plymouth Meeting, Pennsylvania.
+Isenberg was born in 1951 in Boston.
+He became an Eagle Scout in 1966, and in 1969 graduated as valedictorian from Plymouth-Whitemarsh High School in Plymouth Meeting, Pennsylvania, where he was also selected as one of the top 40 finalists in the Westinghouse Science Talent Search.

 When he ran the Boston Marathon at age 18, The Philadelphia Inquirer reported he "is 5 feet 1 inch tall, weighs 95 pounds and looks about 13."
 He wore his birth certificate pinned to his jersey to prove his age.
+He also ran in the inaugural 1970 New York City Marathon.
 Isenberg says he has "completed 143 marathons, including 30 Boston Marathons."

-At Princeton University he graduated with an A.B. in physics in 1973.
-He was a graduate student under Charles Misner at the University of Maryland, and he earned Ph.D. in physics in 1979, with his dissertation, Construction of Spacetimes from Initial Data.
+At Princeton University he graduated summa cum laude with an A.B. in physics in 1973.
+While at Princeton, he earned varsity letters in cross-country, wrestling, and track, and was awarded the Class of 1916 Cup upon graduating.
+He was a graduate student under Charles Misner at the University of Maryland, and he earned a Ph.D. in physics in 1979, with his dissertation, Construction of Spacetimes from Initial Data.

-In Australia in 2017, Isenberg was standing in the ocean when a wave knocked him over, injuring his spinal cord and leaving him paralyzed from the neck down.
-He has been recovering with therapy at Magee Rehabilitation Hospital in Philadelphia.
+In December 2017 at Bondi Beach in Sydney, Australia, Isenberg was standing in the ocean when a wave knocked him over, injuring his spinal cord and leaving him paralyzed from the neck down.
+He received care at Thomas Jefferson University Hospital before transferring to Magee Rehabilitation Hospital in Philadelphia.
 In 2019 at the Princeton alumni parade, he "led his class down the route in a wheelchair".

-Isenberg lives in Philadelphia, Pennsylvania, with his wife, economist Pauline Kennedy.
+Isenberg lives in McLean, Virginia, with his wife, economist Pauline Kennedy.